Request a Dayshape demo

 A key focus for resource managers is to ensure that clients are provided with the best teams possible, combining industry experience with the right skills and accreditations to ensure maximum quality and efficiency.
 Equally important, from a retention point of view, is to ensure that staff are fairly and appropriately matched to jobs that align with their motivations, interests, and career development goals.

 Dayshape’s skills and traits tracking feature enables firms to keep track of when skills and accreditations were acquired or lost.
-This means that as individuals are promoted or gain experience over time, these new traits are recorded and reflected in the type of engagement, tasks or industry they are assigned to.
-This feature can also be used to ensure the right mix of skills and experience on an engagement, allowing junior members the opportunity to learn and the more senior to pass on their knowledge.
+As individuals are promoted or gain experience over time, these new traits are recorded and reflected in the type of engagement, tasks or industry they are assigned to.
+This feature can also be used to ensure the right mix of skills and experience on an engagement, providing junior team members with opportunities to learn, and allowing more senior members to pass on their knowledge.

 Traits can also be used to highlight the types of work that individuals have an interest in, allowing them greater opportunity to be exposed to projects and industries that align with their career goals.
-By supporting learning and development opportunities, firms can optimise the value of their existing resources, support both retention and succession, and better compete in the current “candidate-led market.”
+By supporting learning and development opportunities, firms can:

-Resource managers are ultimately responsible for the effective use of resources and will regularly review and communicate utilisation information to understand overall resourcing requirements.
-Dayshape’s capacity planning functionality makes it easier to pull this data, understand current and future resource requirements, and make more accurate capacity planning decisions.
-This visibility allows your firm to maintain a more realistic view of which areas they are over or underutilised and where they need to recruit to determine true resource availability.
+Resource managers are ultimately responsible for the effective use of resources and will regularly review and communicate utilization information to understand overall resourcing requirements.
+Our capacity planning functionality makes it easier to pull this data, understand current and future resource requirements, and make more accurate capacity planning decisions.
+This visibility allows your firm to maintain a more realistic view of which areas they are over or underutilized, and where they need to recruit to determine true resource availability.

 From the individual perspective, the more accurate the capacity plan is, the less likely they are to be overbooked or overloaded with work.
 This gives your team the confidence they need to get on with the job at hand, knowing that they'll have the right support at the right time.